karola3vax/Source2-AntiWallHack/README.md

    `\addons\counterstrikesharp\plugins\S2AWH\S2AWH.dll`
 5. Make sure to delete old config file S2AWH.json if this is not your first installation.
 6. Start the server.
 The config will generate automatically in `\addons\counterstrikesharp\configs\plugins\S2AWH\S2AWH.json`.
+7. Done.
+Now head over to your game console for logs.

 ---